 - 4. The Project Development Objective for the Relief and Recovery for MSME operation is to provide relief to MSMEs and support their recovery, including by strengthening the enabling environment for access to finance. - 5.
-The Project will be implemented nationwide and will consist of four components:

-Component 1 - Financial relief and recovery for MSMEs Component 2 - Digital payments & financial infrastructure upgrading Component 3 - Project management and monitoring Component 4 - Contingent Emergency Response Component

-6. The objective of Component 1 is to alleviate the financial constraints of firms and help them adjust their business to the post-COVID-19 scenario.
+The Project is implemented nationwide and consists of four components: - Component 1 Financial relief and recovery for MSMEs - Component 2 Digital payments & financial infrastructure upgrading - Component 3 Project management and monitoring - Component 4 Contingent Emergency Response Component - 6.
+The objective of Component 1 is to alleviate the financial constraints of firms and help them adjust their business to the post-COVID-19 scenario.

-- Sub-component 1.1 will provide micro-grants to finance working capital and fixed assets for micro and small firms. - Sub-component 1.2 will co-finance interest payments on loans underwritten by participating financial institutions (PFIs). - Sub-component 1.3 will provide partial credit guarantees for loans issued by PFIs. - Sub-component 1.4 will provide technical assistance for COVID-proofing and digitalization of MSMEs. - 7.
+- Sub-component 1.1 provides micro-grants to finance working capital and fixed assets for micro and small firms1. - Sub-component 1.2 co-finances interest payments on loans underwritten by participating financial institutions (PFIs). - Sub-component 1.3 provides partial credit guarantees for loans2 issued by PFIs. - Sub-component 1.4 provides technical assistance for COVID-proofing and digitalization of MSMEs. - 7.
 The objective of Component 2 is to strengthen the financial sector's infrastructure that enables access to and usage of digital financial services.
-It also aims to expand access to finance to MSMEs through a wider use of movable collateral, also contributing to the resilience of firms. - Sub-component 2.1 will finance investments, operational costs and technical assistance for the introduction of an instant payment system. - Sub-component 2.2 will finance investments for the establishment of an e-KYC infrastructure and a know-your-customer (KYC) registry. - Sub-component 2.3 will aim at strengthening the regime for movable collateral registration and execution, so that the current overreliance on land collateral by lenders can be curtailed. - 8.
-Component 3 will finance the project management, implementation, and monitoring needs by covering expenses related to: (i) implementation costs of Enterprise Georgia (EG), including operational expenses and additional staff needs to perform the overall project implementation and comply with EG's fiduciary responsibilities, as well environmental and social standards responsibilities; (ii) Project monitoring and evaluation, including enterprise surveys and costs associated with impact assessments; (iii) technical assistance and training activities for participating financial institutions (PFIs) interested in upgrading their environmental and social management systems (ESMS); and (iii) other institutional strengthening activities. - 9.
+It also aims to expand access to finance to MSMEs through a wider use of movable collateral, also contributing to the resilience of firms. - Sub-component 2.1 finances investments, operational costs, and technical assistance for the introduction of an instant payment system. - Sub-component 2.2 finances investments for the establishment of an e-KYC infrastructure and a know-your-customer (KYC) registry. - Sub-component 2.3 aims at strengthening the regime for movable collateral registration and execution, so that the current overreliance on land collateral by lenders can be curtailed. - 8.
+Component 3 finances Project management, implementation, and monitoring needs by covering expenses related to: (i) implementation costs of Enterprise Georgia (EG), including operational expenses and additional staff needs to perform the overall project implementation and comply with EG's fiduciary responsibilities, as well environmental and social standards responsibilities; (ii) Project monitoring and evaluation, including enterprise surveys and costs associated with impact assessments; (iii) technical assistance and training activities for participating financial institutions (PFIs) interested in upgrading their environmental and social management systems (ESMS); and (iii) other institutional strengthening activities. - 9.
 Component 4 will be activated upon the request of the Borrower and the consent of the World Bank in case the government of Georgia encounters a need for rapid response to an emergency which may occur during the Project life.
 Upon activation of this component, with a current zero allocation of resources at present, the required amount of Project proceeds will be re-allocated from other components to Component 4 for the implementation of emergency response actions.